CLASSES

 |

-Mosaics on Wood
+Mosaics on Wood and Foam Board

-The majority of my mosaics are done on reclaimed wood, using the direct or indirect methods.
 I use discarded art glass (scraps that are too small for professionals to use) and other found and reclaimed materials to create these designs.
 I like to mount these mosaics onto unusual items or materials, like aluminum, instead of framing them.
-More character!
+More character! |

 Functional Mosaics